 In the past, many complications arose from trying to interpret the PET and CT scans separately due to changes in the body between scans.
 Additionally, unnecessary procedures, misdiagnosis and longer treatment resulted with the separate scans.
 With the PET/CT, many of the past situations can now be avoided.

-To begin the procedure, a small amount of radioactive glucose, “FTG,” is injected into your bloodstream.
+To begin the procedure, a small amount of radioactive glucose, “FDG,” is injected into your bloodstream.
 There is no danger to you from this injection.
 Glucose (also known as sugar) is a common substance every cell in your body needs in order to function.
 The PET/CT exposes you to a very low level of radiation.

 After the injection, you will wait approximately an hour while the injection material is distributed throughout your body.
 Then you will be asked to lie on a table that passes slowly through the scanner.